ggallicc/lessonslearned/Learnings-on-disruption.md

  # Industry history

- Look to the past, the WAY past of what you are entering into, how has it changed, how long were the cycles, what were the turning points
+ +Look to the past, the WAY past of what you are entering into, how has it changed, how long were the cycles, what were the turning points
- Can you be a critical point?
+ +Can you be a critical point?
- What is truely different or innovative that you are doing?
+ +What is truely different or innovative that you are doing?

  # Tools and types of disrutpion

-  Access long tail
+ +Access long tail
-  Algorithms
+ +Algorithms
-  Authentication
+ +Authentication
-  Network effects
+ +Network effects
-  Business model
+ +Business model
-  Crowd sourcing
+ +Crowd sourcing
-  Sharing econom
+ +Sharing econom
-  Dissapearing data
+ +Dissapearing data

  # Areas of true disruption today